ZAO WOU-KI (1920-2013)

 Painted in the mean time, 29.01.64, oil on canvas 260 x 200 cm, retrieves altogether the vertical format and the memory of the imperial calligraphy.
 A kaleidoscopic landscape is masked by a gigantic sign with complex lines in which Chinese readers globally recognize the character meaning love or longevity.
 Westerners may instead see a big tree in the storm.

 Zao Wou-Ki reaches a new level of his maturity in the early 1960s.
 His intense art no longer needs references to other artists.
-Alone in his studio he lets his inner tensions explode.
+Alone in his studio he lets his inner tensions explode at full speed.
 He had learned from the abstract expressionists of New York the advantage of the large formats with which the artist increases the amplitude and the speed of the movement.

 His vast and tormented landscapes with a perspective and a horizon in fact come exclusively from his subconscious.
 His fire based planet is composed of incandescent whirls and of lava flows.